terraform-aviatrix-modules/terraform-aviatrix-mc-firenet/README.md

 ### Description
 Aviatrix Terraform module for firenet deployment in multiple clouds, to be used in conjunction with [mc-transit module](https://github.com/terraform-aviatrix-modules/terraform-aviatrix-mc-firenet).
-Initial support for AWS and Azure.
-Soon to be expanded to GCP and OCI.

 ### Diagram
 \<Provide a diagram of the high level constructs thet will be created by this module>